kroman8675/configure-ad/README.md

 ![Screenshot 2025-04-21 at 8 06 53 PM](https://github.com/user-attachments/assets/41e782d5-f87b-49d9-abca-eb3483f6eac2)

 On the Microsoft Azure website go into the Client (Windows 10) VM.
-Select Networking settings and the virtual NIC.
+Select Networking settings and then the virtual network interface.

 <img width="1295" alt="Screenshot 2025-04-21 at 8 10 52 PM" src="https://github.com/user-attachments/assets/43dfa231-f26f-4773-95b9-7e17039d8b3d" />

-Click DNS Servers and choose custom.
-Type the Domain VMs private IP address and click save.
+Click DNS Servers on the side and then choose the custom option.
+Type the Domain VMs private IP address into the Add DNS Server space and click save.
 Restart the Client VM and get logged into it using the admin credentials.

 - Step 3: Join the Client to the Domain

 <img width="637" alt="Screenshot 2025-04-21 at 8 18 51 PM" src="https://github.com/user-attachments/assets/94103bec-a0e5-421e-9a23-3587ef6cd464" />

-Go to System in Settings and scroll down and click Rename this PC (advanced)
+Go to System in Settings then scroll down and click Rename this PC (advanced)

 <img width="721" alt="Screenshot 2025-04-21 at 8 22 59 PM" src="https://github.com/user-attachments/assets/c41f6580-25c4-4658-91e3-20c1f783d32e" />

 Now select change, click the Member Of tab and type mydomain.com and click ok, apply, and then ok.
-Then enter in the admin credentials.
+Enter in the admin credentials.

 - Step 4: Setup Group Policy for non-administrative users

 <img width="915" alt="Screenshot 2025-04-22 at 2 39 45 PM" src="https://github.com/user-attachments/assets/817afb25-8fe1-4904-a5c5-4e2910e4eb92" />

 Log into the domain VM.
-In the search bar type group and click Group Policy Management.
+In the search bar at the bottom type group and click Group Policy Management.

 <img width="907" alt="Screenshot 2025-04-22 at 2 44 13 PM" src="https://github.com/user-attachments/assets/ff690412-7cdd-40c8-9173-67c7a7e75355" />